When do applications open?

 Can I get a grant?

-Unfortunately, as the CPD Diploma in Professional Musicianship is a part-time course, students are not eligible for grants or funding from Student Universal Support Ireland.
+Unfortunately, as the Foundation Diploma in Professional Musicianship is a part-time course, students are not eligible for grants or funding from Student Universal Support Ireland.

 Is there a scholarship available?

 Unfortunately, there are no scholarships currently available for this course.
 Please keep an eye on our website and social media for any future developments.

 Will I take classes with Commercial Modern Music, Music Business or Music & Audio Production students?